-- 3.17.1 Bodywork may deflect no more than 5mm vertically when a 500N load is applied vertically to it 800mm forward of the front wheel centre line and 795mm from the car centre line.
+3.17.1 Bodywork may deflect no more than 5mm vertically when a 500N load is applied vertically to it 700mm forward of the front wheel centre line and 625mm from the car centre line.
 The load will be applied in a downward direction using a 50mm diameter ram and an adapter 300mm long and 150mm wide.
-Teams must supply the latter when such a test is deemed necessary. - 3.17.2 Bodywork may deflect no more than 10mm vertically when a 500N load is applied vertically to it 450mm forward of the rear wheel centre line and 650mm from the car centre line.
+Teams must supply the latter when such a test is deemed necessary.

+- 3.17.2 Bodywork may deflect no more than 10mm vertically when a 500N load is applied vertically to it 450mm forward of the rear wheel centre line and 650mm from the car centre line.
 The load will be applied in a downward direction using a 50mm diameter ram and an adapter of the same size.
-Teams must supply the latter when such a test is deemed necessary. - 3.17.3 Bodywork may deflect by no more than one degree horizontally when a load of 1000N is applied simultaneously to its extremities in a rearward direction 925mm above the reference plane and 20mm forward of the rear wheel centre line. - 3.17.4 Bodywork may deflect no more than 2mm vertically when a 500N load is applied simultaneously to each side of it 200mm behind the rear wheel centre line, 325mm from the car centre line and 970mm above the reference plane.
+Teams must supply the latter when such a test is deemed necessary. - 3.17.3 Bodywork may deflect by no more than one degree horizontally when a load of 1000N is applied simultaneously to its extremities in a rearward direction 780mm above the reference plane and 20mm forward of the rear wheel centre line. - 3.17.4 Bodywork may deflect no more than 5mm vertically when a 2000N load is applied vertically to it at a point which lies on the car centre line and 380mm rearward of the front wheel centre line.
+The load will be applied in an upward direction using a 50mm diameter ram. - 3.17.5 The uppermost aerofoil element-lying behind the rear wheel centre line may deflect no more than 5mm horizontally when a 500N load is applied horizontally.
+The load will be applied 800mm above the reference plane at three separate points which lie on the car centre line and 250mm either side of it.
+The loads will be applied in a rearward direction using a suitable 25mm wide adapter which must be supplied by the relevant team. - 3.17.6 The forward-most aerofoil element lying behind the rear wheel centre line and which lies more than 600mm above the reference plane may deflect no more than 2mm vertically when a 200N load is applied vertically.
+The load will be applied in line with the trailing edge of the element at any point across its width.
+The loads will be applied using a suitable adapter, supplied by the relevant team, which : - may be no more than 50mm wide ; - which extends no more than 10mm forward of the trailing edge ; - incorporates an 8mm female thread in the underside. - 3.17.7 Bodywork may deflect no more than 2mm vertically when a 500N load is applied simultaneously to each side of it 200mm behind the rear wheel centre line, 450mm from the car centre line and 820mm above the reference plane.
 The deflection will be measured at the outer extremities of the bodywork at a point 345mm behind the rear wheel centre line.

-The load will be applied in a downward direction through pads measuring 200mm x 100mm which conform to the shape of the bodywork beneath them, and with their uppermost horizontal surface 970mm above the reference plane.
+The load will be applied in a downward direction through pads measuring 200mm x 100mm which conform to the shape of the bodywork beneath them, and with their uppermost horizontal surface 820mm above the reference plane.
 The load will be applied to the centre of area of the pads.
 Teams must supply the latter when such a test is deemed necessary.